narenarjun/knative-explored/README.md

 ### Installing a network layer for knative:

-Istio is choosen for this local cluster network layer.
+Istio is choosen for this Cluster network layer.

 ```bash
 kubectl apply -f ./install/knative-serving/istio-release.yaml
 ```

+> ### 📚 Note:
+> you don't have to choose `istio` for your cluster network layer, there are other options such as `gloo`, `contour`, `kong`. learn more and pick one from this [installing page.](https://knative.dev/docs/install/any-kubernetes-cluster/#serving_networking)

 ### Service Mesh